cl-rabbit/cl-bunny/README.md

 Also please use `master` branch of [quri](https://github.com/fukamachi/quri) until all bug fixes not included in Quicklisp release.

-If you are on sbcl and experiencing something like dsecribed [here](http://stackoverflow.com/questions/32897952/sending-messages-to-rabbit-mq-using-lisp-inside-a-docker-container)
+If you are on sbcl and experiencing something like reported [here](http://stackoverflow.com/questions/32897952/sending-messages-to-rabbit-mq-using-lisp-inside-a-docker-container)
 ```
 CORRUPTION WARNING in SBCL pid 29643(tid 140737353938688):
 Memory fault at 0x7ffff1ef80e0 (pc=0x7ffff25b48fd, sp=0x7ffff2dced00)